Marketing Cycling Businesses

 Marketing cycling businesses can be a complex affair so we consulted marketing expert Oliver Long, at top agency Passion Digital, for his top marketing tips.
 These principles can be applied to any business, big or small.
-If you’re starting out this article is a beginner’s guide to marketing cycling businesses.
+If you’re starting out then this article is a beginner’s guide to marketing cycling businesses.
 If you’re more experienced, hopefully it’s a useful checklist.

 Making a plan will help you market effectively.
-A good plan will identify what content you’ll be creating; how often you’ll post on social media and in what form; which events you’re attending and other aspects of your marketing strategy.
+A good plan will identify what content you’ll be creating, how often you’ll post on social media and in what form, which events you’re attending and other aspects of your marketing strategy.
 A logical, reasoned plan will reap numerous rewards, and gives you clear goals to attack.

 Marketing Cycling Businesses – Digitally